-Leaders need to monitor and understand the environment of a given space of operations (i.e. continent, country, city, and neighborhood).
-Being able to predict how situations in the environment will develop, facilitates making decisions that are beneficial to their people and ultimately, to reaching their goal.
-Therefore, we are looking for solutions to:
+Commanders need to monitor and understand the environment of a given space of operations (i.e. continent, country, city, and neighborhood).
+Being able to predict how situations in the environment will develop, facilitates making decisions which are beneficial to their people and ultimately, to reaching their goal.
+Therefore, we are looking for solutions that will:

-- Gather, sort (e.g. on relevancy, urgency, etc.) and discriminate (e.g. real from fake) information (open source and private) concerning the space of operations.
+- Provide a way to gather, sort (e.g. on relevancy, urgency etc.) and discriminate (e.g. real from fake) information (open source and private) concerning the space of operations.
 For this challenge, it is important that a large space is considered (big data).
-The gathered information needs to be presented in a concise and intuitive way, enabling efficient navigation through the information. - Autonomously discriminate between true and false (or trustworthy and untrustworthy) information concerning a specific topic. - Predict (possible) developments in the space of operations.
-Using the gathered information to identify trends and predict developments aids the commander in anticipating the (near) future.
-Show the effects of the false information on prediction so that commanders may see what courses of action the adversary may be trying to get the commander to select. - Select the optimal course of action solving a problem or situation in the space of operations.
+The gathered information needs to be presented in a concise and intuitive way, enabling efficient navigation through the information. - Provide a way to autonomously discriminate between true and false (or trustworthy and untrustworthy) information concerning a specific topic.
+Identifying false or untrustworthy information given a specific topic will enable a commander to retain a clear overview of the surroundings and facilitate the commander in stopping the false information from spreading.

+- Provide a way to predict (possible) developments in the space of operations.
+Using the gathered information to detect trends and predict developments aids the commander in anticipating the (near) future.
+Show the effects of the false information on prediction so that commanders may see what courses of action the adversary may be trying to get the commander to select. - Provide a way to select the optimal course of action solving a problem or situation in the space of operations.
 Assume that the possible courses of action are defined.